Codeinwp/wp-product-review/readme.txt

 = Prevent users from posting multiple review on a single post in WP Product Review = [http://docs.themeisle.com/article/578-prevent-users-from-posting-multiple-review-on-a-single-post-in-wp-product-review](http://docs.themeisle.com/article/578-prevent-users-from-posting-multiple-review-on-a-single-post-in-wp-product-review)

+== Upgrade Notice ==

+= 3.0 =
+3.0 is a major update.
+It is important that you make backups and ensure themes are 3.0 compatible before upgrading.

 == Screenshots ==